quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 Endpoints that receive the grease_quic_bit transport parameter from a peer MAY set the QUIC Bit to any value in packets they send to that peer.
 Endpoints SHOULD set the QUIC Bit to an unpredictable value unless another extension assigns specific meaning to the value of the bit.

-All packets sent after receiving and processing transport parameters are affected, including Retry, Initial, and Handshake packets.
+All packets sent after receiving and processing transport parameters might be affected, including Initial, Handshake, and Retry packets.

 A client MAY also clear the QUIC Bit in Initial packets that are sent prior to receiving transport parameters from the server.
 A client can only clear the QUIC Bit if such packets include a token provided by the server in a NEW_TOKEN frame on a connection where the server also included the grease_quic_bit transport parameter.
 To allow for changes in server configuration, clients SHOULD set the QUIC Bit if the token was provided more than 7 days prior.

+A server MUST clear the QUIC bit only after processing transport parameters from a client.
+A server cannot remember that a client negotiated the extension in a previous connection and clear the QUIC Bit based on that information.

 ## Using the QUIC Bit